Pool Heater Outdoor Installation Guide - Placement Tips

 Minimum clearances are critical for safety and efficiency:

-- Verify amperage rating for your specific unit matches your electrical service
+- Verify the unit's amperage rating matches your electrical service

 These clearances prevent heat buildup, ensure proper combustion air flow, and meet safety codes.
 Consult your owner's manual for model-specific requirements, as some units may need greater distances.